aquasecurity/starboard/docs/design/design_nsa_spec_support.md

 ### Deep Dive
 The below  [NSA Tool Analysis](#nsa-tool-analysis) provides us with the separation of tool to be triggered based on resource kind for the NSA specification.
 As seen with the analysis below, in order to make the NSA specification completed, checks need to be used and added to the relevant tools.

+### details

+- On startup a new compliance controller will be generated with designated RW object and plugin mapper
+- After control is created a new compliance report wll be generated an initial report to triggering reconcile loop for ClusterComplianceReport
+- The cluster report will be generated with predefine interval , we will use the controller requeue capabilities to generate the report after interval has exceeded
+- the compliance report definition/mapping will be defined in a spec file which will be persisted to file system

 Code Changes:
 - kube-bench - a new kube-bench config check `nsa-1.0` need to be added with the following checks for `Node` resource kind: